 Why Resume Optimization Matters

-Just visit Jobscan and either upload (Word or PDF files) or paste in the text of your resume, plus the text of the job posting you’re interested in.
+Just visit Jobscan and either paste in the text of your resume or upload a Word or PDF file, then paste the text of the job posting you’re interested in.

-The resume match rate is a score, on a scale of 0 to 100 percent, of how well your resume matches up with the job description you selected.
-Jobscan recommends aiming for a match rate of 80%.
+The resume match rate is a score (0% to 100%) based on how well your resume matches up with the job description you selected.
+Jobscan recommends aiming for a match rate of at least 80%.

-Your match rate is based on these four priorities, in order:
+Your match rate is based on these priorities, in order:

-Resume word count, job description word count, and measurable results are not factored into the match rate.
+Resume word count and measurable results are not factored into the match rate.

-For more specialized tips, fill out your profile.
-It is located in the drop down menu, and provides Jobscan with information including your industry and your position in the job search process.
+For more specialized tips, fill out your Jobscan profile.
+When signed in, it is located in the drop down menu at top right, and allows you to provide Jobscan with information including your industry and where you are in the job search process.
 With a complete profile, Jobscan’s suggestions become more targeted to you personally.

 Results and Findings